-type'Passed_By_Reference for any subtype type returns a value of type Boolean value that is True if the type is normally passed by reference and False if the type is normally passed by copy in calls.
+typ'Passed_By_Reference for any subtype typ returns a value of type Boolean value that is True if the type is normally passed by reference and False if the type is normally passed by copy in calls.
 For scalar types, the result is always False and is static.
 For non-scalar types, the result is nonstatic.

-4.46 Attribute Pool_Address
+4.46 Attribute Pool Address